How to unblock a toilet

 1. How to unblock a toilet with a plunger

-2. 4 easy ways to unblock a toilet without a plunger
+2. How to unblock a toilet without a plunger in 3 ways.

 4. Don’t let plumbing problems ruin your day